karthikmoulya/obsidian/React Nattive/Button.md

-React Native's Button is a simple
+React Native's Button is a simple component that renders a native-styled button.
+You can set a label, color, and an action when it's p